mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Write and execute a search query for terms and/or phrases in one or more fields of an index

-How many times do the words New Hanpshire appear in the eclipse data?
+How many times do the words New Hanpshire appear in the eclipse data? <br>
-How many times do the words New and Hampshire appear in the eclipse data?
+How many times do the words New and Hampshire appear in the eclipse data? <br>
-How many state parks have 100% coverage? (in totality) How many state parks in Vermont are in the path of totality?
+How many state parks have 100% coverage? (in totality) <br>
+How many state parks in Vermont are in the path of totality? <br>
-How many places have Vermont, Maine, New Hampshire, or Oklahoma as the state?
+How many places have Vermont, Maine, New Hampshire, or Oklahoma as the state? <br>
-How many have totality minutes between 3 and 5 minutes?
+How many have totality minutes between 3 and 5 minutes? <br>

 ```json